abulka/abulka.github.io/content/projects/libraries/europi-trigger-to-gate.md

 - date: 2023-05-16
 - labels: trigger, gate, clock

-Trigger to Gate: Generates a gate on cv1 in response to a trigger on din.
+**Trigger to Gate** mode: Generates a gate on cv1 in response to a trigger on din.
 Control the outgoing pulse width with k1.
 Control the delay between the trigger and the gate starting with k2.
 Handy for converting short triggers (e.g. 1ms) into longer gates (e.g. 10ms) as some eurorack modules don't like short